d768092/Clarion/README.md

 *  The list is terminated by a line which only says `PARAMS`

-*  Next there are at least `numParams` sets of three lines each:

-   - First, either the word `messaging` or `standard` to indicate the evaluation mode.
-In messaging mode, only the first block of each message is MACed.

-   - Second, the number of 16-byte blocks in each message

-   - Third, the number of messages in a shuffling batch
+*  Next there are at least `numParams` lines, each line is the number of messages in a shuffling batch

 #### Notes